Walk up Tal y Fan From Aber to Dwygyfylchi

 A linear walk along the roman road to Bwlch y Ddeufaen and over the summits of Foel Lwyd and Tal y Fan.Hewitt of Tal y FanThis walk includes the Nuttall of Tal y Fan

 Calculate the time using Naismith’s Rule and factor in your own pace.

-Tal y Fan From Aber to Dwygyfylchi Route Map and GPX Download
+Walk up Tal y Fan From Aber to Dwygyfylchi Ordnance Survey Map and GPX File Download

-Tal y Fan From Aber to Dwygyfylchi Details
+Walk up Tal y Fan From Aber to Dwygyfylchi

-Another route up the shortest and most northern of the Carneddau.
-This time via the roman road from Aber and over both Foel Llwyd and Tal y Fan before descending to Capelulo or continuing onwards to Conwy.
+This walk up Tal y Fan, the shortest and most northerly of the Carneddau, via the roman road from Aber.
+The routes includes the summits of Foel Llwyd and Tal y Fan before descending to Capelulo or an optional continuation to Conwy.